prrvchr/eMailerOOo/README.md

 ### Configure connection:

-#### Limitation:

-Although the smtpMailerOOo extension is designed to use the Google SMTP servers (smtp.gmail.com) using the OAuth2 protocol, **it is not yet possible to connect to these SMTP servers**, the OAuth2OOo extension being not yet approved by Google.
-Thank you for your understanding and your patience.

-In the meantime, if you still want to use your Google account as sender, proceed as follows:
-- Create a connection configuration with your account of your internet access provider (for example: myaccount@att.net).
-Note the connection settings used.
-- Create a connection configuration with your Google account and enter the connection settings of your access provider, noted precedently.

 #### Starting the connection wizard:

 In LibreOffice / OpenOffice go to: **Tools -> Add-Ons -> Sending emails -> Configure connection**